nfour/xcomponent/README.md

 It's mostly a convenience pattern, but it can be useful to organize your view logic in a performant way.

-I'm not totally sure if MobX does anything funny with JSX return values, so I'll have to do some benchmarks.
+I'm not totally sure if MobX does anything funny with JSX return values, or if memory usage becomes an issue here, so I'll have to do some benchmarks.

 ```tsx